 As the Director of Operations and Business Development for Job Squad Inc., an AbilityOne provider, Mr. Kessler was instrumental in the development of new Federal and State contracts.
 Additionally, Mark was responsible for operational oversight and customer relations.

 As the Director of Business Development with Remtech Services Inc., Mark Kessler was responsible for nationwide business development and project oversight for both commercial and Government customers interested in outsourcing Information Technology (IT) functions.
 Through the development of strategic teaming strategies, Mark directly contributed to the early graduation of this 8(a) small business.

 Kelly Kamerer joined Goodwill Industries of Central Texas in September 2000 and is currently the Senior Director of Executive Support, and Executive Assistant to the President & CEO.

 Kelly works directly with the Board Directors of Goodwill Central Texas (GCT), Goodwill Education Board (GEB), Goodwill Staffing Group Board, and the Blue Solutions Board.
-She is an active member of the GCT Leadership team, tasked with strategic planning.
+She is an active member of the GCT Leadership team, and serves as director of local board, RCAH.
 She has a degree in Business Management/Administration and was recently named General Secretary for Workability International, the world’s largest body representing providers of work and employment services to people with disabilities.